We went to FOSDEM!sysbee

-Bruxelles is not sunniest part of Europe, so we were prepared for the cold and cloudy weather.
-Getting to Brussels is easy since it is well connected with airports, highways, buses, it is capital of European Union after all.
+Brussels is not the sunniest city in Europe, so we were prepared for the cold and cloudy weather.
+Getting to Brussels is easy since it is well connected with airports, highways, buses; after all, it’s the capital of the European Union.

-Talks on Fosdem are usually organized within sections: Keynotes, Main tracks, Developer rooms and Lightning talks.
-There is also time for certification exams from Linux Professional Institute, BSDA certification, and LibreOffice Certification.
-And there are a lot of Fringe conferences before and after Fosdem itself, most of them are very worth visiting and very good excuse for your boss to let you stay in Bruxelles few more days.
+Talks on FOSDEM are usually organized within several sections: Keynotes, Main tracks, Developer rooms and Lightning talks.
+There’s also time for certification exams from Linux Professional Institute, BSDA certification, and LibreOffice Certification.
+FOSDEM also brings about many Fringe conferences before and after the main conference, and most of them are very worth visiting, and a great excuse for your boss to let you stay in Brussells for a few more days.

-Dates for next FOSDEM is already known, it is 2nd and 3rd of February 2019.
-We will be there for sure and hope to see some of you too, it is more than worth attending.
+The dates for the next FOSDEM are already known, it will be on the 2nd and 3rd of February 2019.
+We’ll make sure to attend, and hope to see some of you too as is more than worth attending.